Last Updated on June 2, 2023 by Louise

 Photo Credit: A’dam Lookout Facebook page

-If you look at the top of the tower on the picture above, you can see Europe’s highest swing!
-At the top of the A’DAM lookout teens can dangle 100 metres above the ground, back and forth over the edge of the tower with Amsterdam below their feet!
+A’DAM lookout is home to Europe’s highest swing!
+At the top, teens can dangle 100 metres above the ground and swing back and forth over the edge of the tower with Amsterdam below their feet!